Shreyans92/elmo-session5-dvc/README.md

 dummy_infer
 ```

-> Note: Keep the single i,age in respective class folder as Imagefolder package from toch has been used.
+> Note: Keep the single image in respective class folder as Imagefolder package from toch has been used.

 The output of above command is class probability, in this case classes are {Cat,Dog}.The output is shown below: